ietf-wg-keytrans/draft-arch/draft-ietf-keytrans-architecture.md

 Labels themselves are typically serialized end-user identifiers, like a username or email address.
-All labels are processed through a Verifiable Random Function, or VRF {{?RFC9381}}, which deterministically maps each label to a fixed-length pseudorandom value.
+All labels are processed through a Verifiable Random Function, or VRF {{?RFC9381}}, which uses a private key to deterministically map each label to a fixed-length pseudorandom value.
 The set of all labels stored in a transparency log is committed to by a prefix tree, and each version of the prefix tree is committed to by a log tree.